Residence Life at the University of Puget Sound - Updated 1/25/2017

 Resident Assistant (RA)

 Resident Assistants live and perform leader services in more traditional, predominantly first-year living communities such as Todd/Phibbs, Regester, Seward, Schiff & Harrington, and Anderson/Langdon.
 RAs are the primary means of support for residents in these communities, responsible for checking in regularly on the health and wellness of members of the community, and promoting community standards.
 RAs are expected to perform leader services for approximately 20 hours per week.

 Resident Programming Advisor (RPA)

 Resident Programming Advisors support the Residence Hall Association (RHA) in one of six communities – Anderson/Langdon, Regester and Seward, Schiff and Harrington, Smith and Oppenheimer, Todd/Phibbs, and Trimble.
 This leadership position has all of the responsibilities of a Resident Assistant/Resident Community Coordinator, with the added opportunity to work more directly with traditional programming in the community by co-advising an RHA.
 RPAs spend just over 20 hours per week completing their responsibilities.

 Resident Community Coordinator (RCC)

-Resident Community Coordinators live and perform leader services in Smith Hall, Oppenheimer Hall, Trimble Hall, Commencement Hall, and the neighborhoods (on-campus houses, including Langlow House).
+Resident Community Coordinators live and perform leader services in Smith Hall, Oppenheimer Hall, Trimble Hall, Thomas Hall, and the neighborhoods (on-campus houses, including Langlow House).
 RCCs are responsible for supporting students in their growth and development as continuing students living on campus, as well as maintaining healthy and safe living environments.
 A Trimble RCC is on-call (checking the building for health and safety concerns) only on weekend nights.
 Trimble RCCs are expected to perform leader services approximately 20 hours per week.
-House and Commencement RCCs are expected to perform leader services approximately 10-15 hours per week, and are on-call only on weekend nights.
+House and Thomas Hall RCCs are expected to perform leader services approximately 10-15 hours per week, and are on-call only on weekend nights.

 Greek House Coordinator(GHC)